Oana-Ivan/Web-Technologies/README.md

       - the folder "CSS" (the stylization of the pages)

-      - the folder "js" (the code in javascript used for exemple for the sorting application)
+      - the folder "js" (the code in javascript used for example for the sorting application)

-- aranjamente.json (used for displaying the producs in the "Oferta noastra" page)
+- aranjamente.json (used for displaying the products in the "Oferta noastra" page)
 - useri.json (used to retain registered users)
 - index.js (the main page)
 - app.js (the application)